niko/goconfd/README.md

 A goconfd server configured to redirect to a master will pull the complete configuration file from the master and store versions of it.
 So a local backup of the configuration will exist on each server.

 A slave goconfd will not server any requests by itself.
-So the apps must be configured to handle the absence of the confserver.
+So the apps must be configured to handle the absence of the goconfd service.
 I decided to fail explicitly rather then gloss over the failure.
 Time will tell if this is the right decision.

 FAQ
 ---